 Homebound Library Service

 The Homebound Library Service is for individuals who are unable to visit a Winnipeg Public Library location due to illness, infirmity or disability and have no one to access the Library on their behalf.
 The Service relies on volunteers to deliver books to registered Homebound readers.
-To apply for Homebound Library Service, contact the Outreach Library Assistant at 204-986-5530.
+To apply for Homebound Library Service, contact the Outreach Customer Service Assistant at 204-986-5530.

 If you are interested in volunteering to make homebound deliveries, phone 311.